ddev/ddev/docs/users/cli-usage.md

 <h1>Using the ddev command line interface (CLI)</h1>

 Type `ddev` or `ddev -h`in a terminal windows to see the available ddev commands.
-There are commands to configure a project, start, stop, remove, describe, etc. Each command also has help.
+There are commands to configure a project, start, remove, describe, etc. Each command also has help.
 For example, `ddev describe -h`.

 ## Quickstart Guides